-However, the captive turtles are fed by humans, and no matter how hard we try, we won’t be able to replicate the natural diet they get in the wild.
+However, captive turtles are fed by humans, and no matter how hard we try, we won’t be able to replicate the natural diet they get in the wild.

 Do Turtles Eat Fish?

-Fishes, however, have a lesser amount of fat but richer in protein than meat.
+Fishes, however, have a lesser amount of fat but are richer in protein than meat.
 And as I explained earlier, too much protein will cause pyramiding in your turtle shell.

 How to Feed Your Turtle a Fish?

 Like meat, you shouldn’t give too much raw fish to your turtle.
 Boil it and take out the bones if it’s a larger breed of fish.
-Turtles like to swallow food whole, so sharp bones from bigger fishes could injure their internal organs.
+Turtles like to swallow food whole, so sharp bones from bigger fish could injure their internal organs.
 That is why it’s better to have the bones removed before giving fish to your turtle.
 Also, boiling makes the fish tender and easy to eat.

 What Type Of Fish Do I Need To Feed My Turtle?